- 1 Bedrooms

 Suite B3 is appointed with high-end furnishings including premium plush linens, hybrid bed, and a 55" intelligent TV.
 The kitchenette includes quartzite countertops, sink, compact size refrigerator, microwave, two burner induction hot plate, Keurig coffee maker, essentials for light cooking, and service for 2.
 The full bathroom features a walk-in tiled shower with a 12" rainfall head.
 The closet includes an organization system suited for long-term guests.

-In addition to the kitchenette, guests also have access to the completely equipped shared kitchen if and when they choose to use this space.
+In addition to the kitchenette, guests also have access to the entirely equipped shared kitchen if and when they choose to use this space.
 The onsite shared W/D is located at the end of the common hallway.

 Guest Access